AndrewYung724/Adaptive-Cruise-Control/README.md

 Where β represents a weight on how much we want the car to prioritize reaching the setpoint.

 #### Cost Function Construction
 Finally, we acheive our cost function for which we want to minimize subject to our action u<sub>k</sub>.

 <p align= "center">
 <img width="400" alt="https://user-images.githubusercontent.com/38053500/154821427-d5083a22-7505-4901-b872-3416b4bfc0c6.png">
 <p align = "center">
-Fig.8 - Complete ADC Cost Function.
+Fig.8 - Complete ACC Cost Function.
 </p>

 ### Finding the Optimal Action
 Intuitively, if the action commits to the maximum acceleration it crashes into the front vehicle and if it commits to the minimum acceleration the rear vehicle will crash into it.
 In both cases the cost function explodes to infinity.
 So how do we find the middle ground that minimizes the cost function?
-We implement a receding horizon control algorithm that works as follows.
+We implement a receding horizon control algorithm that works as follows:
+1. Discretize the action space u∈[-a,a] into M accerlations
+2. Read the state variables x<sub>k</sub>
-1. At time step k, simulate N time steps ahead for all possible actions, assuming the front and rear vehicles will commit to the same velocity for those time steps.
+3. At time step k, simulate N time steps ahead for all possible actions, assuming the front and rear vehicles will commit to the same velocity for those time steps.
-2. Evaluate the states for the full actions space and N time steps.
+4. Evaluate the states for each action time step pair.
 <!--
 N \text{ Time Steps}
 \begin{cases}